Canon 500D vs 80D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 500D and Canon EOS 80D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the 80D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 500D does not offer wifi capability.
+In contrast, the 500D does not provide wifi capability.

-The 80D is a recent model that features in the current product line-up of Canon.
-In contrast, the 500D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 500D was succeeded by the Canon 550D.
+Both the 500D and the 80D have been discontinued, but can regularly be found used on eBay.
+The 500D was replaced by the Canon 550D, while the 80D was followed by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.